 This is an open space arena with almost no enclosed room floating in outer space similar to The Longest Yard deathmatch map from Quake III[1], and Its overall shape is lineal so that the bases are at opposite ends of the map and are directly facing each other.
 Each area of the map has varying elevation so that the bases and the flag area are set at the highest altitude, making them visible from almost anywhere in the level, and the middle and lower ground are set at the lowest altitude.
 This map also provides several jump pads with long trajectories for players to quickly fly around the map like in Rise of The Triad[2] and engage in mid-air combat.

-Hook(s)
+Hooks

 It is an open space map set in outer space where players can see each other from very far away.